floodnet-nyc/flood-sensor/quality-control/hardware/QC-manual-v0.md

 4. Soldering
 5. Wire connection practices

-## Sensor Build Instructions with Quality control and Testing
+## Quality Assurance Procedure - with sensor testing and debugging
 The instructions below are listed in order and shall be followed in the same order to maintain QC pipeline and enable efficient testing and easier debugging.
 These steps when followed are aimed to help inspectors/researchers/community members attain a good build-quality.

-**A. Initial steps and preparation**
+### A. Initial steps and preparation

+#### 1. Components check
-1. <em>Components check:</em> All the components needed to build a sensor are listed below.
+All the components needed to build a sensor are listed below.

 | Component name                 | Count                |
 |--------------------------------|----------------------|